-This guide will help you discovery and evaluate sources.
+This guide will help you discover and evaluate sources.

 The presentation slides are available.
 The slides cover the general concepts about finding and evaluating data.
 (Be sure to view the Speaker Notes.)
 This research guide points to specific resources available through the library or publicly.